DFreezy/DUWFRI353_WFC2401_GroupA_DuwayneFrieslaar_CDV01/DUWFRI353_WFC2401_GroupA_DuwayneFrieslaar_CDV01.md

     Javascript

-2. **Interests and Values**:
+3. **Interests and Values**:

     - Describe your key interests related to your career.

-    I love to design for landing pages, and portfolios, because it allows me to put a creative twist on what I design.
+    I love to design for landing pages, and portfolios, because it allows me to put a creative twist on what I design, and also gives me the freedom to spent time with family and friends by working remotely.

     - What values are important to you in a work environment?

     When people are supportive instead of mean towards each other, and also having my own space so I could focus.
+Freedom of expression is also important to me.

                                                     ### Part 2: Career Exploration Insights